Project-Alhvynkaris/Project-Alhvynkaris/Mana.md

 Mana has numerous, curious properties, of which mostly give it fascinating side effects.

 - When accelerated, mana emits electromagnetic waves equivalent to the rate it is accelerated at.
 It always emits human-visible light.
-- In contact with any matter, mana converts into kinetic energy.
+- In contact with any matter, mana converts into kinetic energy into the matter it comes into contact with.
 	- Mana under sufficient mana control will not covert to kinetic energy.

 [^1]: 1226.8C